1 August 2020

 Businesses with huge fleets of trucks are seeing a huge increase in productivity thanks to technology.
-The driving processes has been streamed by communication innovations that allow them to stay in touch with their central offices and receive route updates on the fly.
+Drivers can remain in touch with head office to receive route updates on the fly.
 Fuel cards such as the Circle K fuel card (if you’re new to the concept of fuel cards it’s worth checking out iCompario’s guide) have both saved fleet businesses money and streamlined their operations – centralising all company fuel payments into one account in a move that saves accounts departments across the world hours every month.

 This might not be the kind of innovation that helps drivers reach new speeds or gets us further to rows of hovercrafts on motorways, but they’re just as important steps for the long-term future of the auto industry.

 The concept of self-driving vehicles has been around for years – long before the kind of tech we associate with modern driving was even considered by the major manufacturers.

 In 2020, we still look out onto the roads and see people driving their own vehicles.
 Despite a continued lack of public interest in the idea of autonomous cars due to high-profile failures and a perceived danger, the industry appears to have its sights set on making them a reality.

 Whether drivers like it or not, the slow drive to autonomous vehicles will continue.
 Companies such as Tesla will continue to make it a focal point of both their production and marketing.

 Consumers can expect their first experience of a self-driving vehicle to come in the form of private taxi services or rideshares.
 This slow integration will use these services to familiarise the general public with the concept before moving it into more consumer markets.

 Tests will continue to run to try and make these cars as road safe as possible but this could be yet another example of tech taking its time to transform an industry rather than making its mark overnight.